Skip to main content

 • Support for various configurations such as external KVDB, custom volumes, environment variables, service type, and annotations

-• You can now use the generic helm chart to install Portworx with the Operator.
+• You can now use the generic helm chart to install Portworx with the Portworx Operator.
 Note: Only AWS EKS has been validated for cloud deployments.

 • Support for enabling pprof in order to get Portworx Operator container profiles for memory, CPU, and so on.

-• The Operator now creates example CSI storage classes.
+• The operator now creates example CSI storage classes.

-• The Operator now enables the CSI snapshot controller by default on Kubernetes 1.17 and newer.
+• The operator now enables the CSI snapshot controller by default on Kubernetes 1.17 and newer.

 • Fixed an issue where KVDB pods were repeatedly created when a pod was in the evicted or outOfPods status.